-As it is a progression of one’s life to go through Death, we design our Taoist Funeral services Singapore package to honor that progression, and to also commemorate the memories and love felt during their time alive.
+As it is a progression of one’s life to go through death, we design our Taoist Funeral package to honor that progression.
+We aim to commemorate the memories created during their time with us.

-We therefore carefully select and curate our Taoist Funeral services Singapore package to include:
+We therefore carefully select and curate our Taoist Funeral package to include:

 - Assistance in Death Certificate Reporting & Transfer service

-- Services Team for Funeral Procession (1 Team)
+- Services Team for Taoist Funeral Procession (1 Team)